EV-soft/Clever-Html-Engine/index.md

 Look and feel at the demo here:

-<iframe style="width:1200px; height: 800px; border: 2px solid #000; border-radius:15px; overflow:hidden;" src="https://ev-soft.work/p2h/v1.1.0/Proj.demo/CustomerOrder.page.php" > </iframe>
+<iframe style="width:1200px; height: 800px; border: 2px solid #000; border-radius:15px; overflow:hidden;" src="https://ev-soft.work/p2h/v1.2.0/Proj.demo/CustomerOrder.page.php" > </iframe>

-The content of this frame is actually my test site, so it may contain future news!
+The content of this frame is actually my test site, so it may contain errors and future news!

 The parameters when calling htm_Input: